waterloo-rocketry/docs/software/omnibus/interamap.rst

 .. warning::
     The interamap is under heavy development, which means you can expect breaking changes and bugs.

-Interamap is a off-line interative map that can display real-time geographic information from the ZMQ network (Source).
+Interamap is a offline interative map that can display real-time geographic information from the ZMQ network (Source).

 Usage
 ~~~~~